cosmob3/cpnt262-a2/README.md

 - Photo of Ashlyn by [Melodic Imagery](https://www.melodicimagery.com/p726233554/e13addccb) (Not the exact photo used but from the same shoot)

+- Photo of Family by [Pixabay](https://www.pexels.com/photo/cute-family-picture-160994/) from Pexels

+- Photo of Flowers and Heels by [Terje Sollie](https://www.pexels.com/photo/wedding-preparation-313707/) from Pexels

+- Photo of Graduation by [Pixabay](https://www.pexels.com/photo/newly-graduated-people-wearing-black-academy-gowns-throwing-hats-up-in-the-air-267885/) from Pexels

 ## TODO

 - X Create a Nuxt 3 project
 - X Use any Nuxt module that will improve your site
 - X Create components that could be reused on the other pages
-- Use props and slots where applicable
+- X Use props and slots where applicable
 - X Style the site
 - Deploy your site to Netlify